 - Don’t be embarrassed to receive a gift that you aren’t prepared to reciprocate.
 This is one time it’s okay to assume the gift giver genuinely wants to give you a gift, and doesn’t expect one in return.
 Just say, “How lovely and thoughtful of you!
 You’ll have to forgive me for not anticipating that we were going to exchange gifts this year.”

 - That said, it’s not a bad idea to have a few small “universal” presents or gifts on hand.
-A handmade wood bottle stopper, a bottle of good olive oil, some local jams or honey, a lovely pair of candles.
+A handmade wood cheese spreader, a bottle of good olive oil, some local jams or honey, a lovely pair of candles.
 They can stand-in as hostess gifts after the holidays.
 And lastly, and most importantly

 - Stop and smell the proverbial roses (or real ones that will make a great decoration in a vase decorated with a big holiday bow!).
 Remember to take a break.
 Go to the gym.
 Take a bubble bath.
 Take the dog for a long walk, preferably where you can admire nature -- a proven stress reducer.